DevJoghurt/nuxt-forms/README.md

 # Credits

-- Rules based on Vee Validate by @logaretm
+- Rules are based on Vee Validate by @logaretm
-- i18n based on Vee Validate by @logaretm